dgbrt-io/dagobert-old/README.md

 About Dagobert
 =========================
 Dagobert is a algorithmic trading engine for the J2EE platform.
-It comes with no decision-making algorithms, because I don't want to publish mine, as you might see.
+It comes without decision-making algorithms, because I don't want to publish mine, as you might see.
-It currently it is implemented only for BTC and the MtGox API V2 (https://en.bitcoin.it/wiki/MtGox/API/HTTP/v2), but there are also others planned.
+It is currently only implemented for BTC and the MtGox API V2 (https://en.bitcoin.it/wiki/MtGox/API/HTTP/v2), but there are also others planned.

-This project is planned as an evolutionary long-termin project.
+This project should be an evolutionary long-termin project.

 Why "Dagobert"?
 =========================
 Dagobert Duck is the german name (as I am a German) of Walt Disney's Scrooge McDuck.
 I'm not a comic reader, but I did not find any better name.
-Don't get me wrong, it's the best name.
+Don't get me wrong, it's the best name imho :)

 Features
 =========================